liferay-search/liferay-docs/en/user/articles/110-collaboration/04-adaptive-media/02-installing-adaptive-media.markdown

 [TOC levels=1-4]

-The Adaptive Media app is installed in @product@ by default.
+The Adaptive Media app is installed in @sharepoint@ by default.
 The following sections describe the Adaptive Media app's modules, and how to prepare Adaptive Media to handle animated GIFs.